A married couple outside of their DIY house on Terlingua Ranch

 I create editorial photography for national publications and story-driven brands, working with an emphasis on character, context, and narrative.
 I photograph on assignment across the U.S., approaching each story with an observant, understated style that supports the reporting rather than overtaking it.

-My work focuses on people in place—portraits and moments that feel specific, considered, and grounded in reality.
+My work focuses on people in place.
+I create portraits and moments that feel specific, considered, and grounded in reality.
 Whether producing a single portrait or a long-form feature, I aim to deliver imagery that carries tone, visual cohesion, and a clear point of view.

 I work closely with editors and creative directors, bringing experience, flexibility, and clear communication to every assignment.
 The result is photography that integrates seamlessly into print, digital, and multi-platform editorial storytelling.